Campaign Signs

 Campaign Sign Recycling Program

-The Elections office has partnered with Leon County Government, Marpan Recycling, and the League of Women Voters of Tallahassee to facilitate the recycling of old campaign signs.
-Large recycling bins are stationed throughout Leon County in the weeks after each election to allow campaigns and voters easily recycle campaign signs.
+The Elections Office has partnered with Leon County Government, the City of Tallahassee, Marpan Recycling, and the League of Women Voters of Tallahassee to facilitate the recycling of old campaign signs.
+Large recycling bins are stationed throughout Leon County in the weeks after each election that allow campaigns and voters to easily recycle campaign signs.
 This helps to beautify our community as well as recycle the signs and wire stands into usable materials.

 What Can I Recycle?

 You can recycle plastic campaign signs as well as the metal wire stands.
-Please separate the sign from the stand before placing both parts into the designed recycling bin.
+You do not need to separate the sign from the stand.
+Simply drop off the materials into one of the designated recycling bins!

 Where Are the Recycling Spots?